 Inflammatory diseases include any condition that causes chronic inflammation of body tissue.
 This inflammation causes a large number of disorders, such as heart disease, type 2 diabetes, rheumatoid arthritis, asthma, and digestive diseases (such as colitis).

 Unlike refined white flour snacks and white bread cereals, whole grains retain more dense fiber and nutrients from the original grains.
-“The health effects observed exceed to cardiovascular disease and diabetes”, says Dr. David Jacobs, of the University of Minnesota, and author of the research published in American Journal of Clinical Nutrition.
+“The health effects observed exceed to cardiovascular disease and diabetes”, says Dr. David Jacobs, of the University of Minnesota, and author of the research published in the American Journal of Clinical Nutrition.

 Protection, added the specialist, comes from the antioxidant substances in whole grains that protect cells from the harmful effects of chronic inflammation.
 The researchers used data from the Health Study of the women of Iowa that between 1986 and 2001 analyzed the health of 41.836 women 55 to 69 years old.
 Women responded to a questionnaire that analyzed the frequency of consumption of whole oats, brown rice, cereals for breakfast, bran, and rice, among other grains detailed questionnaires.